Forward-Backward Reasoning in Large Language Models for Mathematical Verification

 1Southern University of Science and Technology, 2Hong Kong University of Science and Technology

-3Huawei Noah’s Ark Lab, 4Peking University, 5Peng Cheng Laboratory
+3Huawei Noah’s Ark Lab, 4Peking University

 MY ALT TEXT